Guillermo Gonzalez (astronomer)

-Guillermo Gonzalez (born 1963) is an astronomer, a proponent of the pseudoscientific principle of intelligent design, and a research scientist at the University of Alabama-Huntsville.
+Guillermo Gonzalez (born 1963) is a Cuban-born American astronomer who is a proponent of the pseudoscientific principle of intelligent design and a research scientist at the University of Alabama in Huntsville.
 He is a senior fellow of the Discovery Institute's Center for Science and Culture, considered the hub of the intelligent design movement, and a fellow with the International Society for Complexity, Information and Design, which also promotes intelligent design.

-Education, work and academics
+Education and career

 Gonzalez obtained a BS in 1987 in physics and astronomy from University of Arizona and his Ph.D. in astronomy from the University of Washington in 1993.
 He has done post-doctoral work at the University of Texas, Austin and the University of Washington.
 He has received fellowships, grants and awards from NASA, the University of Washington, Sigma Xi, and the National Science Foundation.
 He supports the Galactic habitable zone concept, which was coined in 1986 by L.S.
 Marochnik and L.M.
 Mukhin, who defined the zone as the region in which intelligent life could flourish.
 Until May 2008 he was an assistant professor in the Department of Physics and Astronomy at Iowa State University, then taught at Grove City College, an evangelical Christian school, and since 2013 is an assistant professor at Ball State University in Muncie.

 Gonzalez was a regular contributor to Facts for Faith magazine produced by Reasons To Believe, an old earth creationist group.
 In addition to his work for the Discovery Institute and International Society for Complexity, Information, and Design, he is a researcher for the Biologic Institute, which is funded by the institute for research into intelligent design.

 In 2004 he published The Privileged Planet and its accompanying video, which takes the arguments of the Rare Earth hypothesis and combines them with arguments that the Earth is in prime location for observing the universe.
 He then proposes that the Earth was intelligently designed.
 William H. Jefferys, a professor of astronomy at the University of Texas at Austin, reviewed the book writing "the little that is new in this book isn't interesting, and what is old is just old-hat creationism in a new, modern-looking astronomical costume."
 Co-author Jay Richards responds to such criticism with the following statement: "It has absolutely nothing to do with biological evolution.
 We are talking about the things that you need to produce a habitable planet, which is a prerequisite for life.
 It doesn't tell you anything about how life got here."
 A documentary based on the book was produced by the Discovery Institute.

 His primary research interest is studying radial velocity and transit techniques for the detection of extrasolar planets.